halfrost/vue-objccn/README.md

 <img src='./image/Gifs/Web-buy.gif'>
 </p>

-Here is the shopping cart page, where the use of the MVVM page binding ideas, the page on the four buttons, any button will immediately change the following total price. iOSer learn that Vue.js on the MVVM implementation of thinking worthy.
+Here is the shopping cart page and use the MVVM page binding ideas.
+There are four buttons on the page, clicking any one will immediately change the related total price.
+To iOSer, it's worthy to learn the implemention on the MVVM.

 Then this is the iPhone's Safari performance, the speed is well.